 Decorate with plants

 Speaking of biophilia, you’ll want to add a touch of green to your home.
-We’re not talking about repainting the walls to a nice verdant hue, but instead, installing planters indoors.
+We’re not talking about repainting the walls to a nice verdant hue, but instead, installing and decorating with plants indoors.
 Many people are exercising their green thumb at home, and you can do so, too!
 Not only do plants brighten up a space, but they’re also good for indoor air quality.

 Though they can’t really do much for purifying the air, Greatist notes that plants still reduce CO2 levels indoors, essentially serving as a natural humidifier.
 That means you no longer have to rely on your electronic humidifier when you have enough foliage indoors.
 Garden mums, spider plants, and peace lilies are a few examples of gorgeous plants that require very little upkeep.